quolpr/quicktest.nvim/README.md

   return job.pid
 end

----Optional title of the test run
+--- Optional: title of the test run
 ---@param params MyRunParams
 -- M.title = function(params)
 --   return "Running test"
 -- end

---- Handles actions to take after the test run, based on the results.
+--- Optional: handles actions to take after the test run, based on the results.
 ---@param params any
 ---@param results any
-M.after_run = function(params, results)
+-- M.after_run = function(params, results)
-  -- Implement actions based on the results, such as updating UI or handling errors end
+--   -- Implement actions based on the results, such as updating UI or handling errors -- end

 --- Checks if the adapter is enabled for the given buffer.
 ---@param bufnr integer